bunkerity/bunkerweb/docs/environment_variables.md

 ### Custom error pages

-`ERROR_XXX`
+`ERRORS`
-Values : *\<relative path to the error page\>*
+Values : *\<error1=/page1 error2=/page2\>*
 Default value :
 Context : *global*, *multisite*
 Use this kind of environment variable to define custom error page depending on the HTTP error code.
-Replace XXX with HTTP code.
+Replace errorX with HTTP code.
-For example : `ERROR_404=/404.html` means the /404.html page will be displayed when 404 code is generated.
+Example : `ERRORS=404=/404.html 403=/403.html` the /404.html page will be displayed when 404 code is generated (same for 403 and /403.html page).
 The path is relative to the root web folder.

 ### HTTP basic authentication